iko0725/CS5446-Gobang/README.md

 * player2_name: The algorithm who play second in the Gobang game.
 We surpport Genetic Algorithm (genetic), Marte Corlo Tree Search (mcts), Minimax Algorithm with Alpha-beta prunning (minmax), Deep Q-Network (dqn) and AlphaZero (alphazero).

 * iteration: The training epoch for alphazero algorithm, default is 3000.
 We support 500, 1000, 1500, 2000, 2500, 3000.
-If you dont use AlphaZero in the game, ignore the augument.
+If you dont use AlphaZero in the game, ignore this argument.

 * save_dir: This directory is used to save moves history and winnter informaiton for both player1 and player2.
 The example file is: p1_alphazero_p2_genetic_move_history.json.